Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 The challenge is pilling.

-That should not be treated as a design failure.
+That should not be treated as a design failure by default.
 It is a fiber-friction reality.
-Higher-rub zones such as underarms, sleeves, and side areas are always more exposed.
+Higher-rub zones such as underarms, sleeves, side seams, and bag-contact areas are always more exposed.

 - set realistic pilling expectations